ori-orion/orion_semantic_map/semantic_mapping/src/Docs.md

              - TODO:
                 - Multi-box regions.
                 - Easy setup functionality for regions.
+                - Only add things from a given region.
        - ROS Message required fields on the `
  + `RelationManager`              (RelationManager.py)
     - SUMMARY: